cs100/template-labx-valgrind/README.md

  * Does bad frees of heap blocks (double frees, mismatched frees).
  * Passes overlapping source and destination memory blocks to `memcpy()` and related functions.

 Memcheck reports these errors as soon as they occur, giving the source line number at which it occurred, and also a stack trace of the functions called to reach that line.
-Memcheck tracks addressability at the byte-level, and initialization of values at the bit-level.
-As a result, it can detect the use of single uninitialized bits, and does not report spurious errors in bitfield operations\*.
+Memcheck tracks valid addresses and initialization of values.
+As a result, it can detect the use of uninitialized memory.
 Memcheck runs programs about 10-30x slower than normal.

-\* You likely have not worked with bitfield operations and likely will not unless you get into really low-level programming (primarily in C for firmware).

 ### Perparing your program
 Compile your program with the following flags:
  * `-g` - to include debugging information so that Memcheck's error messages include *exact* line numbers.
  * `-O0` - to turn off all optimizations.
-Memcheck's error messages can be slightly inaccurate at `-O1` and can lead to spurious errors at `-O2` or above \*.
+Memcheck's error messages can be slightly inaccurate at `-O1` and can lead to spurious errors at `-O2` or above.

 For this lab the command:
 ```
-$g++ -g -O0 *.cpp -o <exec_name>
+$ g++ -g -O0 *.cpp -o <exec_name>
 ```
 will be sufficient.

 ### Running your program under Memcheck
 The examples/exercises in this lab don't use command line arguments, but if your program is called like this:
 ```
-$./myprog arg1 arg2
+$ ./myprog arg1 arg2
 ```
 Then run Valgrind like this:
 ```
-$valgrind --leak-check=full ./myprog arg1 arg2
+$ valgrind --leak-check=full ./myprog arg1 arg2
 ```
 Memcheck is the default tool so no tool flags are necessary.
 The `--leak-check` option turns on the detailed memory leak detector.